acmenezes/container-the-hard-way/docs/02-container_image.md

 ## Create a btrfs subvolume

 A subvolume is an independent part of the file system capable of sharing it's file extents which gives us the possibility of taking snapshots of it.
 That is what enables us to create new layers based on top of others.
-Check the reference material at the end of the page to know more about btrfs subvolumes.
+Check the man page [`man btrfs-subvolume`](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs-subvolume) to know more about btrfs subvolumes.

-Let's create our image directory and set our environment variables:
+Let's create our image directory as a subvolume inside our work directory and set our environment variables:
 ```
 export WORKDIR=/var/lib/containers
 sudo mkdir -p ${WORKDIR}/img